Where To Watch The Six Nations 2025 In London

 There are seven big screens at Pub on the Park, none of which will be any use if there's a guy stood in front of your with his arms aloft.
 Image: Pub on the Park

-The most aptly named pub in London — it's a pub that's on the corner of a park (London Fields to be precise) — is an excellent choice for Six Nations fans.
-It's got an infinite number of big screens (well, seven), and will be showing every game of the tournament.
+The pub, perched on the side of London Fields, is an excellent choice for Six Nations fans.
+It's got an infinite number of big screens (well, seven), and is showing every game of the tournament.
 Just remember when you book a table to tell them it's specifically for the sports, lest you end up having to watch it on your phone.

 Pub on the Park, London Fields